makarroche/my-dogs-collection/README.md

 - Control form input should be better for different image extensions and qualities.
 - Add unit tests for both frontend and backend.
 - Improve error handling and user feedback messages.
+- Implement proper validation for all API endpoints.